syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Customization.md

 ### Scroll button support on toolbar

-The Rich Text Editor provides support to scroll behind the Toolbar visible items.
-The IsScrollButtonVisible Property helps to enable and disable the scroll button on the Toolbar.
-The default value of IsScrollButtonVisible is false.
-The following code example explains how to customize the toolbar appearance.
+The Rich Text Editor allows scrolling behind the toolbar's visible items.
+You can enable or disable the scroll button on the toolbar using the IsScrollButtonVisible Property.
+By default, the value of IsScrollButtonVisible is set to false.
+The code example below shows how to customize the appearance of the toolbar.

 {% tabs %}